molpopgen/BigDataFormats/README.md

 4. Close the file before releasing the lock.

 Failure to do any of the above may result in "constipation", where loads of jobs are sitting around waiting for the lock to release.
 See the examples for working code that I use routinely on clusters.

+If you are building an index file along with your output file, the following ideas may come in useful:

+1. Simplify your life and make you index file either plain-text or uncompressed binary
+2. Request the lock on the index file only.
+Then, write the data and update the index file, and release the lock on the index file.

 ##What about programs that you didn't write?